“Nothing in this world lasts without protection.”

 Once enough emotional distance is created, then the victim can begin to hold the enabler parent accountable for how they shirked their parental duties.
 Victims often feel guilty at this stage as they have learned to feel protective towards the enabler who was the lesser of two evils in the family.
 This can be worked through as the victim grows to know the immense suffering he was put through as a result of the enabler parents lack of empathy for the victim.

-Lastly, but importantly, going to therapy can be very helpful – even necessary.
+Going to therapy can be very helpful – even necessary.
 It is critical that such a therapist have an understanding of narcissistic family dynamics and be willing to identify and hold your family members accountable for their abuse of you.
 If you find yourself in therapy where the therapist is questioning your perception of family members or identifies the problem as your emotional dysregulation – you might want to find a different one.
 I believe that a therapist must come down hard on the side of the scapegoated client to be able to undo the brainwashing that their families have undertook to convince the client that he is the crazy, rageful, or pathological person.
 It can be scary for the scapegoated child as an adult to risk trusting a new person with his or her story.
 These stories deserve to be honored and respected.
 Anything different will not be helpful in my strong opinion.

 *All references to clients are amalgamations of people, papers, books, life that do not directly refer to any specific person.